 Project 02: Customer Churn Classification

-Topics: This is a real-world project that gives you hands-on experience in working with most of the ML algorithms.
+Topics: This is a real-world project that gives you hands-on experience in working with most of the Machine Learning algorithms.

 Project 03: Creating a Recommendation System for Movies